-She has her driver tell Priva she wants to meet Franco again and she asks that he come disguised.
+She has her driver tell Priva she wants to meet King Franco again and she asks that he come disguised.
 He arrives disguised at her cottage and they take her carriage after she tells him: “I want to show you something.”
 She tells her driver to go to an address.
 They arrive and get out and see many dirty, barefoot children lethargically sitting and standing in the street in a poor area of Copperoma.
-She takes Franco by the hand and leads him into a tiny cottage where a large, poverty stricken family lives.
+She takes King Franco by the hand and leads him into a tiny cottage where a large, poverty stricken family lives.
 Then she speaks to the sick mother about her ailments and their lack of food and medical attention.
-After a friendly discussion, she and Franco leave and she takes him to another home and has the same types of discussions with the same types of people.
+After a friendly discussion, she and King Franco leave and she takes him to another home and has the same types of discussions with the same types of people.
 They get back into her carriage and she can see that Franco is visibly upset.
-Surprised by his reaction, she asks “Did you ever read the charges that I pinned to the church door?”
+Surprised by his reaction, she asks “Did you ever read the charges against you that I pinned to the church door?”
 “No I’ve been too busy trying to find a bride.”
 “Most of my charges against you center around the lack of food and medical treatment that some of your subjects endure.”
-There’s a long pause as he realizes that she’s not a shrew in need of taming but actually a very kind-hearted, caring person who wanted to get him to fix these problems.
+There’s a long pause as he realizes that she’s not a shrew in need of taming but actually a very kind-hearted, caring person who wanted to get him to fix legitimate problems in his kingdom.
 Suddenly Franco is overwhelmed by her greatness of character and falls to his knees and holds her hands in his as he rests his head in her lap: “Samantha… Samantha… my darling…you’re my joy… my passion… my delight.”
 They stare into each other’s eyes.
-She is stunned by his reaction and is delighted that Franco now sees her true self as she thought no one could see through her warrior-like demeanor in pursuit of having a kind and benevolent kingdom.
+She is stunned and delighted by his reaction.
+She concludes that he truly loves her and is delighted that Franco now sees her true self as she thought no one could see through her warrior-like demeanor in pursuit of having a kind and benevolent kingdom.